24-30 June 2020

 Vegetarian/Vegan food will be available at a cost of approx. £10/day, payable upon arrival.
 The food will comprise a self service breakfast, full cooked lunchtime meal, and a light supper, ususally leftovers from lunch or soup.
 This money covers the groceries only.
 To keep the food cost to the minimun the food will be prepared by ourselves.

-Location : The workshop will be held outside of the village centre of Forest Row, in East Sussex, UK.
+Location : The workshop will be held on a small community farm, 10 minutes walk outside of the village centre of Forest Row, 30 minutes drive from Gatwick Airport near London in East Sussex, UK.

 CLICK HERE for Location Maps, more details of the camping facilities, maps, travel information and other accommodation available.

-Places to stay: Forest row has a good airbnb selection of places to stay, or find a hotel nearby i East Grinstead area.
+Places to stay: Forest Row has a good airbnb selection of places to stay, or find a hotel nearby in East Grinstead area.

-The earthbag dome workshop will run from 9.30am to 5.30pm on each day. with a day off after day 4, if we are running on schedule.
+The earthbag dome workshop will run from approx. 9.30am to 5.30pm on each day. with a half day off in the middle, if we are running on schedule.
 We will aim to be finished by approx 4pm on the last day to give you time to pack etc..

 But there is more…